 Requires a break-in period as the spring is stiff at first.
 Not ideal for small kids.
-No indicated weight limit, but owners over 120 lbs. report being able to use it.
+Small weight range with a max of 140 pounds.

 Features padding throughout, including handles that are super comfortable to grip.
 Sturdy construction.
-Holds up to 150 lbs.
+Holds up to 150 pounds.
 Looks good.

 Not recommended for small children.
 Spring is tight at first, requiring time and practice for new users to adapt to it.

 Generates enthusiasm among youngsters.
 Easy to learn.
-Made for kids ages 5 to 10.
+Made for kids ages 5-10.
 Padded handles, enclosed spring, and slip-resistant foot pads add to safety, though a helmet is recommended.

-Learning curve to using it.
+Steep learning curve.
 Spring is stiff at first.
-Not recommended for kids under 40 lbs.
+Not recommended for kids under 40 pounds.